-The marching band at MTSU, the Band of Blue, is directed by Associate Director of Bands, Craig Cornish, and presents original half-time shows at all home football games and selected out-of-town games.
+The marching band at MTSU, the Band of Blue, is directed by Craig Cornish and Denny Hawkins and presents original half-time shows at all home football games and selected out-of-town games.
 Membership is open to any university student who can display good marching techniques and a fundamental proficiency on an instrument used in the marching band.
 Guard, majorettes, and dance team members are accepted by audition.

 Conducted by Dr. Reed Thomas, The Middle Tennessee State University Wind Ensemble is the premier performing ensemble for wind, brass, and percussion students at the university.
 Members are selected through audition each semester and comprise the best musicians at MTSU.
 The ensemble explores the vast range of the wind repertoire by utilizing a flexible instrumentation approach where the repertoire dictates the number of players for each piece.
 The ensemble is dedicated to performing outstanding and challenging works of diverse musical styles while furthering wind music of artistic and historical significance.
 Performing three to five concerts each semester, they also tour extensively throughout the region.
 The Wind Ensemble is quickly becoming recognized as one of the outstanding university ensembles in the country and abroad.
 They have been invited to perform in Thailand, Korea, Japan, and several European countries.
 Membership is open to all MTSU students and is based upon successful audition.